The issue that won't go away, even if they did.

 The House is just getting started.
 They’re way behind the Senate on this and worried about the Senate rolling them, and some moderate and vulnerable Republicans have already banded together to push for a temporary, possibly one-year, extension to avoid political fallout from the premium spikes.
 The House meets Thursday morning to start coming up with their…concept.
 Here’s a good summary of just how badly they’re behind, and what’s ahead.

 In the Senate, where several members understand healthcare better and have had longer tenures to consider it, alternatives to extending the subsidies are quickly emerging.
-Trump is against the subsidies, of course, and says he will only support a plan to “send the money directly back to the people.”
-At least two senators were immediately ready with dusted-off propoasals for HSA-like savings accounts that have the additional benefit of a potential ACA death spiral.10 Sen. Rick Scott (R-FL)—a long time genius at getting the public to pay for investor profits11—has proposed an HSA-like saving account approach.
-So has physician Sen. Bill Cassidy (R-LA), the physician who was the final wobbly vote to approve RFK Jr. for HHS, for which he’s had some recent regrets.12 He’s shown flashes of a conscience on occasion in the past—like his vote to impeach Trump—but he’s up for re-election in his deep red state and loves being a Senator.
+Trump is against the subsidies ths week, of course, and says he will only support a plan to “send the money directly back to the people.”
+At least two senators were immediately ready with dusted-off proposals for HSA-like savings accounts that have the additional benefit of a potential ACA death spiral.11 Sen. Rick Scott (R-FL)—a long time genius at manipulating government funds into investor profits12—has proposed an HSA-like saving account approach.
+So has Sen. Bill Cassidy (R-LA), the physician who was the final wobbly vote to approve RFK Jr. for HHS, for which he’s had some recent regrets.13 He’s shown flashes of a conscience on occasion in the past—like his vote to impeach Trump—but he’s up for re-election in his deep red state and loves being a Senator.

 So far, Democrats remain focused on extending the subsidies.
-They are banking on several obstacles for Rs: polling, recent double digit election wins, R intransigence on tying everything to abortion, the very short time frame, and the l.o.n.g.
+They are banking on several obstacles for Rs: polling—including this remarkable new one today, recent double digit election wins, R intransigence on tying everything to abortion, R blindness about ACA popularity, the very short time frame, and the l.o.n.g.
 Republican history of inability to come up with anything cogent on healthcare.
-That was a problem two months ago and it hasn’t gone away.
-We’ll see how the Dem plan flies in the face of organized HSA-like plans from the Senate that follow Trump’s command at a time there are indications Trump’s political grip (and his mind13) may be unraveling.
+Division in the caucus was a problem two months ago and it hasn’t gone away.
+We’ll see how the Dem plan flies in the face of organized HSA-like plans from the Senate that follow Trump’s command at a time there are indications Trump’s political grip (and his mind14) may be unraveling.

 You knew there would be head-shaking irony in all this somewhere